Description

 To use the RenderLayer

-property, you can get or set its value to control the rendering layer of a SceneObject
+property, you can get or set it on a SceneObject

 Example